When Can Babies Sleep With a Blanket?

 To swaddle correctly, choose a light cotton or muslin swaddle blanket (47-inch by 47-inch) and follow the DUDU swaddle method.
 The swaddle blanket should be looser around your baby’s legs, but their arms should be taut and straight, while still allowing a few fingers between the baby swaddle and Baby’s chest.
 Too tight can restrict breathing and too loose may unravel…both scenarios put Baby in danger.

 No time to DUDU?
 Simply use Happiest Baby’s pediatrician-designed Sleepea, the 5-Second Swaddle.
-Its built-in quiet Velcro panels, breathable design, and an easy two-way zipper makes swaddling super simple and safe.
+Its simple-to-secure secure arm and leg flaps, breathable design, and an easy two-way zipper makes swaddling super simple and safe.

 How to Keep Baby Warm at Night Without Swaddling